saucelabs/sauce-docs/docs/api-testing/use-cases/integration-test.md

    <img src={useBaseUrl('/img/api-testing/int-test-response-payload.png')} alt="Testing the response payload"/>

-Below the final test how should look like in Code View:
+In Code view, the test should look like this:

 ```yaml
 - id: get